 Many of our litigation projects include analysis of large, complex raw data sets.
-We employ data analytics skills to make the data usable and understandable.
+We do a deep dive to translate messy data efficiently to make it usable and understandable.
 We then create models which allow us to glean specific information from the data relevant to the issue at hand.

-In past projects with a data analytics focus, we identified and demonstrated patterns existing in the data which were used to help prove or disprove factual case theories.
-We have also use data analytics to quantify damages, particularly in class action lawsuits.
+We have identified and demonstrated patterns existing in the data which were used to help prove or disprove factual case theories.
+We have also used data analytics to quantify damages, particularly in class action lawsuits.

 Employment Class Action #1, 2014: Calculated potential damages for a claim involving a class of over 17,000 employees alleging improper alteration of timecard records by the employer.